-Delicious sweet and spicy Chex mix recipe – this flies out of the bowl at parties!
-A real crowd pleaser!
+Delicious sweet and spicy gluten free Chex mix recipe – this flies out of the bowl at parties!
+Better make a double batch because this snack is a real crowd pleaser!

 - 4 cups corn Chex